 RIVERSIDE encompasses 2565 acres in the northeastern corner of East Feliciana Parish, Louisiana.
 The property is located approximately 12 miles northeast of Clinton and 40 miles northeast of Baton Rouge.
 The lands are bordered on the east by the Amite River with 15,000 feet of riverfront access.
 The property has 7.5 miles of interior roads.

 The undeveloped land contains abundant gravel, timber, and an approximate 5 million barrels of recoverable oil in the Tuscaloosa Marine Shale (TMS) reservoir.
-The property has an income-producing gravel lease and oil/gas lease in place.
+The property has abundant gravel reserves.
 This asset represents a one-of-a-kind investment with multiple income-producing channels.

 In 1937, the tract of land known as Riverside, bordered on the north and east by the Amite River as it flows over the Louisiana line, changed hands from a local Louisiana businessman to an attorney, Fred Anderson, Jr. in Gloster, Mississippi for a purchase price of $18,750.
 Three years later, he married and transferred the tract to his wife Polly who owned it until her death in 1988.
 The land then passed to her daughters, Polly Chambers and Mary Petty, who transferred the land into an LLC in 2012.
 Since Polly’s death in 2020, Riverside is owned by Mary Petty and Polly’s daughters, Polly Douglas and Drake.

 RIVERSIDE contains abundant gravel resources spread across the entire property with geological core data to support.
 75 acres were utilized in a gravel mining operation for several years.

 As per the 2020 appraisal calculations, approximately 2,409 acres are growing timber with a total estimated value of $1.74 million.